Oyelowo/coding_practice/docker-udemy/commands.md

 - useful sometimes if you want to poke around.
 But mostly, you want a primary process running first `docker run -it busybox sh`

+# if using another file name e.g Dockerfile.dev, you need to use the .f flag
+`docker build -f Dockerfile.dev .`

 -Two containers dont automatically share their file systems, unless specifically specify this.
 They are two isolated systems